Fantasy Football: My Auction Draft Disaster

 If this is clear as mud, don’t worry about it.
 It takes a little bit of getting used to.
 The important thing to know for this article is that 12 players are always up for bidding and teams can bid on those players at any time.

-The great thing about these slow e-mail auctions is that you don’t need to check on them every hour if you’re busy.
+The great thing about these slow e-mail auctions is that you don’t need to check on them every hour if you’re busy, allowing you to have fun exploring other activities, such as Casino ohne Limit.
 You can enter bids on whichever players you like the day before or in the morning and let the draft take care of itself.
 It so happened that one of these drafts was just starting when my family and I were starting a vacation that kicked off with a drive from New York to South Carolina and then on to Florida for a cruise.

 First Day of Drafting (April 17th)